Equality, Diversity and Inclusion

 Implicit bias and stereotype threat training

-We provide training sessions for undergraduates, postgraduates, and staff on the phenomena of implicit bias and stereotype threat, how they affect various aspects of our work at the University, and how to mitigate their effects.
+We provide training sessions for undergraduates, postgraduates, and staff on a range of issues, including microaggressions, implicit bias and stereotype threat, chilly climate and how to mitigate their effects.
+We are currently developing Active Bystander Training materials which will be piloted in 2018.

 Visiting speaker meetings